m4jidRafiei/mysite/content/authors/admin/_index.md

   #  link: uploads/resume.pdf

 # Enter email to display Gravatar (if Gravatar enabled in Config)
-email: 'majid.rafiei@pads.rwth-aachen.de'
+email: 'majid.rafiei@sap.com'

 # Highlight the author in author lists? (true/false)
 highlight_name: true
 ---

 Majid is fascinated by the science that takes data from the real world and transforms them into useful insights by discovering business process models or training descriptive and predictive models.
-Majid obtained his Ph.D. in process and data science at RWTH Aachen University in Germany, under the supervision of Prof. Wil van der Aalst, the godfather of process mining.
+Majid earned his Ph.D. in process and data science at RWTH Aachen University in Germany, under the supervision of Prof. Wil van der Aalst, the godfather of process mining.
+He is currently working as a Senior Process and Data Scientist at SAP SE.
 He is a former SAP Technical Consultant and was involved in several SAP ABAP development, SAP Fiori, and SAP PI/PO projects.
 {style="text-align: justify;"}